Aleksander Skotnicki (hematologist)

-Aleksander Bartłomiej Skotnicki (born 24 August 1948) is a Polish hematologist and transplantologist, specialist in internal medicine, professor of medical sciences, Head of the Hematology Clinic of the Jagiellonian University Medical College between 1993–2018, academic lecturer, social activist, member of the Polish Academy of Learning.
+Aleksander Bartłomiej Skotnicki (born 24 August 1948) is a Polish hematologist and transplantologist, specialist in internal medicine, professor of medical sciences, Head of the Hematology Clinic of the Jagiellonian University Medical College between 1993 and 2018, academic lecturer, social activist, member of the Polish Academy of Learning.

 Biography

-He was born on August 24, 1948 as the son of Roman Skotnicki and Alina née Sokołowska – a psychologist, an activist of the Polish Society of Mental Hygiene and a worker at the Medical Academy in Kraków.
+He was born on August 24, 1948, as the son of Roman Skotnicki and Alina née Sokołowska – a psychologist, an activist of the Polish Society of Mental Hygiene and a worker at the Medical Academy in Kraków.
 His maternal grandmother was Janina Anna Sokołowska, a high school teacher, social activist and participant of the Polish underground resistance during World War II.

 Scientific work

-Between 1962–1966, Aleksander Skotnicki attended the Jan III Sobieski High School in Kraków.
+Between 1962 and 1966, Aleksander Skotnicki attended the Jan III Sobieski High School in Kraków.
 In 1972 he graduated from the Medical Academy in Kraków.
 He was a student of Julian Aleksandrowicz.

 In 1995, Skotnicki obtained the title of professor of medical sciences.
 In the years 1993–2018 he was Head of the Hematology Clinic of the Jagiellonian University Medical College, and participated in creating Kraków's first extensive center for the treatment of tumors of the hematopoietic and lymphoid tissues and the hematopoietic stem cell transplantation.

 As author or co-author, he published more than two hundred and fifty original research papers in international peer review journals.

 Over the years, he was a lecturer at the Medical Academy in Kraków and the Jagiellonian University Medical College, including the Medical School in English.
 He was a promoter of more than twenty doctoral dissertations, and a reviewer of more than forty doctoral and postdoctoral dissertations.

 He was elected a member of the Polish Academy of Learning.

 Social activity

 Regardless of his clinical and scientific work, Skotnicki has been involved in the works of several non-governmental organizations.
-He is an honorary member and Chairman of the Kraków branch of the Polish Society of Hematologists and Transfusiologists, Vice-Chairman of the Kraków Medical Society, and President of the Board of the "Stradom Dialogue Center" Foundation.
+He is an honorary member and Chairman of the Kraków branch of the Polish Society of Hematologists and Transfusiologists, Vice-chairman of the Kraków Medical Society, and President of the Board of the "Stradom Dialogue Center" Foundation.
 He is also the President of the Board and one of the founding members of the Julian Aleksandrowicz Foundation for the Prevention and Treatment of Blood Diseases.
 He was the Chairman of the Julian Aleksandrowicz Polish Magnesium Society.

 He researched on issues related to the history of the Jews in Poland, especially the Holocaust, and acted to commemorate the victims of Shoah.
 He made contact with Jews who survived the Holocaust, including with people from the Schindler's list.
 He documented the history of people who lived in Kraków and were scattered in the wake of World War II in various parts of the world.
 Together with the Kraków Photographic Society, he organized photo and documentary exhibitions on Jews in Poland.

 Skotnicki has also been organizing annual meetings of patients after hematopoietic stem cell transplantation with the Clinic's team and Jagiellonian University authorities; as well as the annual auctions of works of art for patients with leukemia.